climax-dev-1/Secure-Proxy/.github/templates/README.template.md

 you have to add `@` in front of any KeyValue Pair assignment.

 Supported types include **strings**, **ints** and **arrays**.
 See [Formatting](#string-to-type).

+## Security: Best Practices

+- Always use API tokens in production
+- Run behind a TLS-enabled [Reverse Proxy](#reverse-proxy) (Traefik, Nginx, Caddy)
+- Be cautious when overriding Blocked Endpoints
+- Use per-token overrides to enforce least privilege

 ## Configuration